LucasDelfino92/morrowindsharp/modlist.md

 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort: rebalances alcohol so that it is less effective than potions.
   - Only install the **Better Balanced Booze - Heavy Drinker Mode** main file.
 - [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624) by NullCascade: provides a configurable restriction on the amount of potions the player can drink at any one time, removing one of the largest exploits in the game.
+- [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188) by mort: dynamically adjusts how much merchants will pay for items.
+Expensive items will be much less valuable while cheap items will be more or less the same price.
+Pluginless, compatible with everything.
 - [**Limited Leaping**](https://www.nexusmods.com/morrowind/mods/46299) by NullCascade: puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.
 - [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11: fixes the biggest exploits and balance issues in the game.
 - [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort: rebalances Tribunal as if it shipped with Morrowind.